gayathrinamasivayam/capturetocaption/README.md

 ### The aim of this project is to provide captions for products from their images.
 Online marketplaces are rapidly growing at a fast pace and the goal of this product is to provide instant image captioning system that can take an image of a furniture and produce an instant caption.
 The product is currently setup to work with sofas and chairs.

 ### The project currently is built on a modified encoder decoder architecture that has been used in the prior work on Image captioning.
-The project was built on Keras with a Tensorflow backend In the future I plan to use an attention architecture and vary it to see if I can improve the results obtained so far, as well as reduce the inference time of generating a caption from its image.
+The project was built on Keras with a Tensorflow backend.
+In the future I plan to use an attention architecture and vary it to see if I can improve the results obtained so far, as well as reduce the inference time of generating a caption from its image.

 ### The code and the documentation are being updated on this repository